The Ultimate Guide to the Japan Rail Pass

 If this process feels overwhelming, consider using the JR Pass Meet & Greet service.
 A staff member will meet you in the arrivals area, help exchange your voucher, set up any additional services like an IC card or pocket Wi-Fi, and even guide you to your next train or hotel.
 It’s a great way to start your trip stress-free, and we thought it was well worth the money!

 Related Read: Still deciding on your travel dates?
-Read our blog on the Best Time to Visit Japan for month by month comparison and our personal favorite regions by season!
+Read our blog on the Best Time to Visit Japan for a month-by-month comparison and our personal favorite regions by season!

 How to Reserve Seats and Use Your Pass